 Computer science is one of the fastest-growing industries in the U.S.: Employment is expected to grow 16 percent from 2018 to 2028, according to the Bureau of Labor Statistics—faster than the average of all other fields in the country.

 Now, more than ever, there is great opportunity for individuals from varied backgrounds to advance in computer science.
-Given the industry’s explosive growth and pervasiveness across business, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science in order to meet the demand.
+Given the industry’s explosive growth and pervasiveness across sectors, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science in order to meet the demand.

 Download Our Free Guide to Breaking into Computer Science